 People with Vata dosha need oil-soluble vitamins (e.g. A, D, E) and vitamin C. The most important minerals are zinc and calcium.

-For a restful sleep, use sweet or soothing herbs such as fennel, liquorice, lemongrass.
+For a restful sleep, use sweet or calming herbs such as fennel, licorice, lemongrass.

 Keep warm in winter and summer.